Projecting How Major Developments Impact Global Refining Oil Markets and Trade

 We help enable better policy, regulatory, refining and logistics decisions at the regional, national and international level using our unique, integrated WORLD (World Oil Refining and Logistics Demand) modeling approach.
-WORLD’s ability to capture the interactions among supply, demand, regulatory, fuels, logistics, trade and refining and between global regions has led to a 28 year track record of successful application to high profile questions/developments.
-These analyses range from world/regional investment and trade outlooks, to market implications of alternative logistics and crude exports scenarios, to assessments of marine fuels regulations, global catalyst markets and carbon regimes.
+WORLD’s ability to capture the interactions among supply, demand, regulatory, fuels, logistics, trade and refining and between global regions has led to a 30-year track record of successful application to high profile questions/developments.
+These analyses range from world/regional investment and trade outlooks, to market implications of alternative logistics and crude exports scenarios, to assessments of land, aviation and marine fuels regulations, global catalyst markets and carbon regimes.

 Keystone XL Pipeline Assessments for the Dept. of State

 EnSys has undertaken a series of analyses to support the Departments of Energy and State on issues relating to the Keystone XL pipeline.
 In 2010, EnSys conducted an evaluation of the impacts on U.S. and global refining, trade, and oil markets of the Keystone XL pipeline project to bring additional Canadian crudes, including oil sands, into the United States.
 For this first study (“Keystone XL Assessment”) EnSys employed its WORLD model to address the potential impact on refining activities, crude slates, investments, margins and CO2 emissions, crude and product trade, and import dependency and supply costs under several pipeline scenarios centered on constructing or not constructing Keystone XL and/or other potential key pipelines.
 The model provided integrated analysis and projection of the global petroleum industry, combining top-down scenarios for projected oil price/supply and demand over the next 20 years with bottom-up detail on crude oils, biofuels, NGLs, refining operations, CO2 emissions and costs, transportation, product demand and quality.